When Therapy Gets Hard: Navigating Therapy Sessions And Mental Health

 If you’re feeling like therapy is difficult, online therapy platforms provide a convenient way of making progress on your mental health journey.

 If you are not currently in therapy or are considering switching therapists, you may consider multiple avenues of support.
-Those who face barriers to treatment that might make therapy harder such as finances, distance, or availability, may appreciate the availability of affordable counselling.
-Online therapy can be a convenient way to find, choose, and work with a therapist from the comfort of your home or anywhere else with a reliable and stable internet connection.
+Those who face barriers to treatment that might make therapy harder, such as finances, distance, or availability, may appreciate the availability of affordable counseling.
+Online therapy can be a convenient way to find, choose, talk, and work with a therapist from the comfort of your home or anywhere else with a reliable and stable internet connection.

-Furthermore, internet-based therapy is backed by research and has been proven effective in improving symptoms of various mental health conditions, including depression and anxiety.
+Furthermore, internet-based therapy is backed by research and has been shown to be effective in improving mental health outcomes for various conditions, including anxiety and post-traumatic stress disorder.
 Whether you want to work on interpersonal relationships, symptoms of a mental health condition, or general well-being, online therapy may be the right fit for you.
-Through a platform like BetterHelp, you can gain over 35,000 independent mental health professionals with a range of specialties.

 Takeaway

-If therapy starts to feel complicated or you feel worse before you feel better, it may be worth discussing these concerns with your therapist alongside utilizing coping mechanisms at home.
+If therapy starts to feel complicated or you feel worse before you feel better, it may be worth discussing these concerns and feelings with your therapist, alongside utilizing coping mechanisms at home.
+Sometimes, just being able to talk through what’s causing emotional pain can bring clarity and relief.
 If you're interested in looking for a counselor or want to switch therapists, reach out to BetterHelp for further professional guidance.

 Seeking to improve your mental health?